Comorbidity: Charlson Comorbidity Index (CCI)

-Comorbidity–polypharmacy score (CPS)
+Comorbidity–Polypharmacy Score (CPS)

 The comorbidity–polypharmacy score (CPS) is a simple measure that consists of the sum of all known comorbid conditions and all associated medications.
 There is no specific matching between comorbid conditions and corresponding medications.
 Instead, the number of medications is assumed to be a reflection of the "intensity" of the associated comorbid conditions.
 This score has been tested and validated extensively in the trauma population, demonstrating good correlation with mortality, morbidity, triage, and hospital readmissions.
 Of interest, increasing levels of CPS were associated with significantly lower 90-day survival in the original study of the score in trauma population.

-Elixhauser comorbidity measure
+Elixhauser Comorbidity Index

 The Elixhauser comorbidity measure was developed using administrative data from a statewide California inpatient database from all non-federal inpatient community hospital stays in California (n = 1,779,167).
 The Elixhauser comorbidity measure developed a list of 30 comorbidities relying on the ICD-9-CM coding manual.
 The comorbidities were not simplified as an index because each comorbidity affected outcomes (length of hospital stay, hospital changes, and mortality) differently among different patients groups.
 The comorbidities identified by the Elixhauser comorbidity measure are significantly associated with in-hospital mortality and include both acute and chronic conditions. van Walraven et al. have derived and validated an Elixhauser comorbidity index that summarizes disease burden and can discriminate for in-hospital mortality.
 In addition, a systematic review and comparative analysis shows that among various comorbidities indices, Elixhauser index is a better predictor of the risk especially beyond 30 days of hospitalization.